January 6, 2015

 These are the people you’re more likely to convince to try out your product or services.

 This all sounds brilliant.
 And it is.
 But of course with every strategy there are cons.
-The biggest as far as inbound marketing is concerned is that the results aren’t immediate.

 It takes time to nurture audiences.